 We have outlined above some principles to adhere to in the sale or transfer of assets.
 However, each situation will be different.

-Dissolve can provide specific advice on transactions being contemplated.
-However, be aware that if Dissolve provides specific advice on a transaction then we would unable to subsequently act as a Liquidator.
+Insolvency Solutions Group can provide specific advice on transactions being contemplated.
+However, be aware that if Insolvency Solutions Group provides specific advice on a transaction then we would unable to subsequently act as a Liquidator.